 For the past three years, Johnson has also played an integral role in developing U.S. Bicycle Routes in the Southeast, especially in Tennessee and nearby Georgia.
 He is also involved in several greenway and rail-trail initiatives.

-The U.S. Bicycle Route System (USBRS) gives you the ability to ride an officially numbered and signed bicycle route from your backyard to anywhere in the U.S. To Date, over 11,000 miles of U.S. Bicycle Routes have been officially designated in 24 states, and about 4,000 miles of these routes have been signed.
-When complete, the USBRS will encompass more than 50,000 miles and open amazing new opportunities for cross-country travel, regional bicycle touring and commuting by bicycle.
+The U.S. Bicycle Route System (USBRS) is a developing national network of signed and numbered bicycle routes that link together cities, suburbs, rural communities, and public lands so that anyone, no matter who or where they are, can get to their destination by bicycle.
+To date, over 11,000 miles of U.S. Bicycle Routes have been officially designated in 25 states, and nearly 4,000 miles have been signed.
+When complete, the USBRS will encompass more than 50,000 miles and open new opportunities for cross-country travel, regional bicycle touring, and commuting by bike.